virtimus/i3c/README.md

 - Follow [these](https://raw.githubusercontent.com/virtimus/i3c/master/i3c-install/stack1.yml) steps inside stack1.yml.

-## Installation "from scratch" as full i3c.Cloud platform master node (local/bootstrap)
+## Manual installation "from scratch" as full i3c.Cloud platform master node (local/bootstrap)
 - For Windows you need first to build a Linux/Docker/Bash environment:
     - install "Docker Toolbox" and "Bash on Ubuntu on Windows" (lxrun /install /yLinux)
     - add host connection to bash profile (replacing "virtimus" with Your username and ip of docker host if needed):